• About Us

 Knowing the exact age of your computer or laptop might seem difficult but if there’s a will, there’s a way.
 Some computers may have the manufacturing date printed on the device which makes the job easy, but if not, you can try any of these aforementioned methods to determine how old your computer is.

-If you know a different method to find out the age of a computer, please feel free to comment below and I’ll consider it.
+If you know a different method to find out the age of a computer, please feel free to comment below and I’ll consider adding it.

 Featured image credit: Dejan Krsmanovic